AdobeDocs/workfront.pt-BR/help/quicksilver/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

   </tr>
   <tr>
    <td role="rowheader">Prova do Workfront </td>
-   <td>Você pode disponibilizar no Workfront provas que foram criadas originalmente no Workfront Proof.</td>
+   <td>You can make proofs that were originally created within Workfront Proof available within Workfront.</td>
   </tr>
   <tr data-mc-conditions="QuicksilverOrClassic.Quicksilver">
    <td role="rowheader">Experience Manager Assets Essentials </td>
-   <td>Você pode vincular documentos do Experience Manager Assets Essentials à Workfront.
-Para obter mais informações, consulte <a href="../../documents/adobe-workfront-for-experience-manager-assets-essentials/workfront-for-aem-asset-essentials.md" class="MCXref xref"> Adobe Workfront para Experience Manager Assets Essentials</a>.</td>
+   <td>You can link documents to Workfront from Experience Manager Assets Essentials.
+For more information, see <a href="../../documents/adobe-workfront-for-experience-manager-assets-essentials/workfront-for-aem-asset-essentials.md" class="MCXref xref"> Adobe Workfront for Experience Manager Assets Essentials</a>.</td>
   </tr>

 <tr>
-   <td role="rowheader">Outros provedores de documentos (por meio de integrações de documentos personalizadas)</td>
+   <td role="rowheader">Other document providers (through custom document integrations)</td>
-   <td> <p class="workfront_plans">Essas integrações podem ser configuradas na área Configuração.</p> </td>
+   <td> <p class="workfront_plans">These integrations can be configured in the Setup area.</p> </td>
   </tr>
  </tbody>
 </table>

-Antes de vincular documentos ou pastas, o administrador do Workfront deve habilitar essa funcionalidade para cada provedor de documentos ou para uma integração de documentos personalizada, conforme descrito em [Configurar integrações de documentos](../../administration-and-setup/configure-integrations/configure-document-integrations.md).
+Before you link documents or folders, your Workfront administrator must enable this functionality for each document provider, or for a custom document integration, as described in [Configure document integrations](../../administration-and-setup/configure-integrations/configure-document-integrations.md).

-Você pode revisar e aprovar documentos vinculados a um provedor de nuvem externo da mesma maneira que faz com documentos carregados diretamente no Workfront.
+You can proof and approve documents linked to an external cloud provider the same way you do so with documents uploaded directly to Workfront.

 >[!NOTE]
 >
->Esta funcionalidade não está disponível na área de novos documentos.<br>
+>Essa funcionalidade não está disponível na área de novos documentos.<br>
 >Se sua organização usar armazenamento corporativo, você verá a nova área de documentos ao acessar documentos no Workfront.
 Para obter mais informações sobre o armazenamento corporativo, consulte [visão geral sobre o armazenamento corporativo da Adobe](/help/quicksilver/review-and-approve-work/esm-overview.md).

 ## Requisitos de acesso